bancorprotocol/tx-analyzer/README.md

 # Tx Analyzer
 ### Analyze failed conversion transactions on Bancor

-Given an failed conversion transaction hash (on Ethereum), this utility outputs the reason it failed.
+Given an failed conversion transaction hash (on Ethereum), this utility outputs the reason for why it failed.

 _**Prerequisites**_
-* An Infura project ID
+* An Infura project Id

 _**Usage**_
 ```